 The 500 Sport model swaps in more sporty front and rear fascias with larger honeycomb grilles and flared aerodynamic treatment.
 Also added to the Sport trim are unique 16-inch aluminum wheels with Mineral Gray painted pockets and all-season tires, new bodyside sill cladding and a liftgate-mounted roof spoiler for a sporty appearance.

 Completing the sport theme are Performance Red painted brake calipers attached to a sport-tuned suspension, chromed exhaust tip and fog lamps.
 Inside, the Fiat 500 Sport features unique sport-styled seating in a Gray/Black interior scheme, a Bose Energy Efficient Series audio system with six premium speakers and subwoofer, leather-wrapped steering wheel with audio controls, Blue & Me Handsfree Communication technology with USB port and iPod control capability.
+A 7.0-inch HD TFT display is newly standard.

 The 500 Lounge is the "Limited" model of the range, loaded with premium amenities including front- and rear-fascia chromed accents, chrome mirror caps, fog lamps, fixed glass roof, 15-inch aluminum wheels with all-season tires, premium cloth seats, leather-wrapped steering wheel with audio controls, Sirius satellite radio, Bose Energy Efficient Series audio system with six premium speakers and subwoofer, security alarm, Blue & Me Hands-free Communication technology with USB port and iPod control capability.